-However, these numerous visits did not quench his interest in fine wine and he decided to seriously take his passion to the next level; he started looking for vineyard property.
+His numerous visits continued to kindle his interest in fine wine; eventually he decided to take his passion to the next level.
+He began looking for vineyard property.
 Upon visiting real estate offices to scan through various vineyard sites for sale, agents quickly told him they receive many requests from visitors each month – many of whom fall in love with the notion of making wine on a passing whim.
 They told him that most of those requests never materialize.
 That did not discourage Joe; he continued to pursue his interest in owning a vineyard.

-Today Joe is personally supervising major work on nearly 20,000 square feet of caves as well as a wine center of which the majority will be devoted to hospitality and events.
-Their production is under 5000 cases and certainly won’t come close to filling the space – they are seeking custom crush clients and will also open up part of the cave to barrel storage.
+Joe personally supervised major work on 12,000 square feet of caves (which is when we first caught up with him during the construction) as well as the wine center of which the majority was devoted to hospitality and events.
+The cave construction was completed between 2010 and 2013.
+Total production for Joseph Cellars is only around 4,000 cases annually which doesn’t come close to maximizing their capacity.
+As a result, they offer space to select custom crush clients including part of the cave being used for barrel storage.

-Hospitality will be a big part of of a visit here – two full service kitchens are being built on site, one devoted to events in the cave and one for the hospitality center.
-Food and wine pairings will play a prominent role during visits.
+Hospitality plays an important role in any visit here – two full-service kitchens are located on site, one devoted to events in the cave and one for the hospitality center.
+Food and wine pairings are also part of visits.
 Views are more than nice from this part of the valley – from the second floor of the winery/hospitality building one looks out over vineyards and onto towering Mt.
-St. Helena in the distance (sometimes boasting a dusting of snow in the winter) and the rocky steep palisades that form this part of the Vaca Mountains to the east.
+St. Helena in the distance (sometimes boasting a dusting of snow in the winter) and the rocky steep palisades that form this part of the Vaca mountains to the east.

-Their estate vineyard was planted in the mid 1980’s; the valley floor part of their 27 acre property lies at the foot of the Mayacamas Mountain range in the Calistoga appellation while the uppermost forested hillsides are in Diamond Mountain.
-A small piece of the upper property is suitable for grapes and in the future they can have both an estate Calistoga and Diamond Mountain wine.
+Their estate vineyard was planted in the mid 1980’s to seven acres of Cabernet Sauvignon; these grapes are used for their flagship 100% varietal estate wine.
+The valley floor part of their 32-acre property lies at the foot of the Mayacamas mountain range in the Calistoga appellation while the uppermost forested hillsides are in Diamond Mountain.
+A small piece of the upper property is suitable for grapes and in the future, they may have both an estate Calistoga and Diamond Mountain wine.

-The Bartholomew Family currently focuses on three wines, their estate Cabernet Sauvignon, a Chardonnay from Rutherford and a Zinfandel from 100+ year old vines growing in Dry Creek Valley in Sonoma County.
-However considering their close proximity to Duneawal Lane (arguably the heart of Old Vine Zinfandel in the Napa Valley), Joe recently acquired 5 acres of 100 year old Zinfandel vines and will have an estate Zinfandel in the future.
+The Bartholomew Family currently produces a number of wines including from their home estate as well as from other vineyards in Napa Valley and also in neighboring Sonoma County.
+Considering their close proximity to Duneawal Lane (arguably the heart of Old Vine Zinfandel in the Napa Valley), after his first acquisition (the winery property), Joe purchased 5 additional acres of 100+ year old Zinfandel vines.

-We don’t come across to much Chardonnay grown in Rutherford, an appellation known more for its Cabernet Sauvignon and its Sauvignon Blanc.
-Joseph Cellars sources their Chardonnay from a small vineyard near Rutherford Cross Road.
-Stylistically they strive to create a wine that is a balance between a lean Chardonnay and a wine that is heavily oaked with too much influence from the secondary fermentation.
+We don’t come across too much Chardonnay grown in Rutherford, an appellation known more for its Cabernet Sauvignon and to a lesser extent, its Sauvignon Blanc.
+Joseph Cellars used to produce a Chardonnay from a small vineyard near Rutherford Cross Road (as of our most recent update to this review, they source Chardonnay grapes from 40+ year old vines in St. Helena.
+Stylistically, they strive for a Chardonnay that is balanced between a leaner showing versus one that is heavily oaked and has gone through full secondary fermentation.

-The 2010 vintage shows an aromatically diverse bouquet – mineralities, graphite, citrus blossom (more in the background), oak as well as some tropical characteristics including pineapple and banana.
+The 2010 Joseph Cellars Chardonnay shows an aromatically diverse bouquet including mineralities, graphite, citrus blossom (more in the background), oak as well as some tropical characteristics including pineapple and banana.
 The mouth feel is rich and rounded.
-Caramel, hints of vanilla and wood tannins anchor the long finish.
+Caramel, hints of vanilla and subtle wood tannins anchor the long finish.

-Their first vintage, the estate Cabernet Sauvignon dates from 2008 – this wine is 100% varietal.
-Their vineyard is carefully managed and only two tons or slightly less per acre is harvested each year.
+Their inaugural production from Joseph Cellars was their 2008 estate Cabernet Sauvignon.
+This wine is 100% varietal.
+This vineyard is carefully managed for quality rather than quantity; only two tons or slightly less per acre is harvested each year.

 Part of the packaging is quite unique on this wine – it comes with a hanging pewter neck tag with the winery name engraved on the outside.